openemr/openemr/API_README.md

 After it is enabled, the SMART App will then be available to use in the Patient Summary screen (SMART Enabled Apps widget).

+See this github issue for an example of a Smart App installation: https://github.com/openemr/openemr/issues/4148

 #### Authorization Code Grant

 This is the recommended standard mechanism to obtain access/refresh tokens.
 This is done by using an OAuth2 client with provider url of `oauth2/<site>`; an example full path would be `https://localhost:9300/oauth2/default`.